bread-studios/Interactive-Physics-Simulation/README.md

 - Play/Pause Button (Hotkey: P) - In the bottom right corner of your screen, there is a play button that, when clicked, will play or pause the environment until the button is clicked again.

+- Create Tool - In the bottom left corner of your screen, the is a tool button that, when clicked, will bring up a panel that allows the user to create a new object.

 -----------------------

 # Properties